 Approves the final report of the Task Force presented in TSAG-TD329.

-Further approves the creation of an IEC SMB/ISO TMB/ITU-T TSAG Strategic Programme Coordination Group (SPCG) with the following distinct areas of activity: strategic coordination of future standardization work, coordination of existing standardization work, short-term related tasks identified by the SPCG and approved by the technical boards of IEC, ISO and ITU-T.
+Further approves the creation of an IEC SMB/ISO TMB/ITU-T TSAG Standardization Programme Coordination Group (SPCG) with the following distinct areas of activity: strategic coordination of future standardization work, coordination of existing standardization work, short-term related tasks identified by the SPCG and approved by the technical boards of IEC, ISO and ITU-T.